 The ICoF frequently receives requests from Iowa community foundations for peer data and sample policies.
-To further support the Iowa Community Foundations Initiative, the ICoF has prepared three data reports this year to support peer benchmarking and discussion within the Iowa Community Foundations network.
+To further support the Iowa Community Foundations Initiative, the ICoF has prepared two data reports this year to support peer benchmarking and discussion within the Iowa Community Foundations network.
 We encouraged Foundations to review the research and use it to examine their organization's policies and procedures.
 We hope it can be a helpful tool to inform strategies to reach short- and long-term goals at their organizations.
+This data is also shared with legislators wanting to know more about the community foundation field in Iowa and how Endow Iowa and the County Endowment Fund program are growing assets in our state.